mongrov/roverz/src/models/readme.md

      * UserManager methods - updateStatus & updateFullUserData
   * Group
      * avatar to be moved outside as well - as this is tight coupling
+     * GroupManager - updateNoMoreMessages - can it be a candidate for Group setter
   * Message
      * original - should be removed
   * RemoteFile